-The program is a very small (9 KBs) executable file and has no GUI or something like that.
+The program is a very small (9 KBs) executable file and has no GUI.
 It is super simple to use.
 All you need to do is download it and copy it to the folder where you want to start a CMD window with administrator privileges.
 Double click the EXE and a new CMD window with administrator rights will start.

 But make sure you have access to Admin privileges on your device.
 If not, then this tool is quite pointless for you.